Kokai takes third Formula Ford race, Lobko new points leader - Speedcafe

 Xavier Kokai has won a crash-marred Australian Formula Ford Series finale at Symmons Plains.

-Team Sonic’s Matt Hillyer (Mygale) begun the round as the points leader but leaves Tasmania in second behind CHE Racing’s Zak Lobko (Mygale) who provisionally now leads the series by five points.
+Team Sonic’s Matt Hillyer (Mygale) begun the round as the points leader but leaves Tasmania in second behind CHE Racing’s Zak Lobko (Mygale) who provisionally now leads the series by three points.

 There was a Safety Car at the end of the first lap, brought about by Lachie Mineeff whose Mygale had an attempted airborne lift-off when he ran over the rear wheel of Lachlan Strickland’s Mygale.